suarja/ai-edit/memory-bank/progress.md

 1. Fix the navigation issues in the onboarding flow
 2. Fix the automatic progression issue by adding user control for advancing between screens
-3. Implement RevenueCat integration for subscription management
+3. Implement usage tracking and limits for TestFlight
 4. Translate all content to French for the initial release
 5. Implement proper data tracking mechanisms
 6. Test with both new and existing users
 7. Add analytics to track conversion rates
+8. Prepare app metadata for TestFlight submission

 ## Blockers & Dependencies

-1. RevenueCat API key setup required
+1. ~~RevenueCat API key setup required~~ No longer needed for initial release
-2. Need to confirm subscription pricing tiers
+2. ~~Need to confirm subscription pricing tiers~~ Deferred
 3. ElevenLabs integration requires testing with new flow
+4. Need to establish appropriate usage limits for TestFlight users